harsimarsingh8/Udacity-Nanodegrees-Free-Courses/README.md

 and salaries are rising.
 This Nanodegree program will equip you with these very in-demand skills, and no programming experience is required to enroll!

-You’ll master the most important predictive techniques, work with leading tools in the space, and learn to deliver high-value solutions to important business problems.
+Youâ€™ll master the most important predictive techniques, work with leading tools in the space, and learn to deliver high-value solutions to important business problems.